wp-plugins/easy-media-gallery/readme.txt

 = Image Slider /  Photo Slider =

-In Pro version you can create **gallery image slider** easily.
-We will add this feature in lite version for the next release.
-Please be patient or you can try our other plugin [Best Image Slider](https://wordpress.org/plugins/image-slider-widget/) for this.
+In Pro version you can create **image slider** easily.
+We already create another plugin for image slider.
+You can try [Image Slider Plugin](https://wordpress.org/plugins/image-slider-widget/).

 = Carousel =